Alexcruz3333/cursed-faction-N.F.T-collection-/README.md

-# cursed faction NFT vault system ecosystem
+# cursed faction NFT vault system

 A revolutionary NFT collection that acts like a crypto piggy bank!
 Each NFT has its own vault where anyone can deposit funds, but only the current owner can withdraw.
 Perfect for savings goals, gifts, tips, and collaborative funding.